Surviving Perimenopause Hell

 Lexapro sent me into a psychotic break after 3 nights of no sleep.

 You can't underestimate the power of estradiol on how you feel.
-For our bodies, it's like oxygen!
+For our bodies, it's like oxygen! we did a huge review on estrogen and mental health here.

 If you read through the detailed reviews we did for many symptoms of perimenopause, estradiol fluctuation was front and center and followed up by progesterone.